-To be eligible for school counselor certification in the State of Texas, all field placements must be fulfilled in a TEA-approved school.
-Additional requirements are outlined in this handbook.
-Out-of-state applicants are responsible for researching their state's requirements related to out-of-state educational programs and certification requirements.
+For students located in states outside of Texas, a determination has not been made whether the curriculum meets educational requirements for school counselor certification.
+Out-of-state students are responsible for researching their state's requirements related to out-of-state educational programs and certification requirements.

 We attempt to accommodate working students who have busy lives.
 However, a challenging and time consuming two (or more) years will be required of each of you.
 Please carefully weigh this commitment with other personal and professional demands.
-Attendance in each class is paramount and high quality work is expected.
+Attendance in each class is paramount and quality work is expected.
 As this is an online program, students must have (but not limited to) access to fast and reliable internet, laptop and/or computer, video creation and editing software, and headsets with microphones.